 To understand what it is to be

-conscious, don’t start with any of five leading philosophical ideas -- qualia,
+conscious, don’t start with any of five leading philosophical ideas --

 what it’s like to be something, traditional subjectivity,

 consciousness in the primary or core sense being initially adequately

 kind of clarification is essential to inquiry and real agreement and

 With thinking and with wanting as against perceiving, what is actual, to be briefer than brief, is only representations-with-attitudes.

-It deals exclusively with the prime subject with respect to the philosophy and science of mind.
+It deals exclusively with the prime subject with respect to the philosophy and science of mind, the necessary subject.
 It is argued to satisfy assembled criteria better than any competing theory.
-It denies unique mystery about mind, any obstacle to science.
-It claims to explain subjectivity fully, only partly by having a real physical world dependent not only on the objective physical world but on you neurally.
+It denies absolutely any really unique mystery about mind.
+It claims to explain the fact of subjectivity fully, which is essential to any theory of consciousness, only partly by having a real physical world dependent not only on the objective physical world but also on you neurally.

 PHILOSOPHERS OF OUR TIMES